 How to avoid mortgage stress

 A common trap home buyers fall into is borrowing too much to get their dream home.
 Just because the bank approves you for a home loan up to a certain amount doesn’t mean you necessarily need to spend that much.
+Lenders will typically plug in your income, debts, expenses (using the Household Expenditure Measure) and the rates on the loan you are applying for.
+They will apply the serviceability buffer or floor rate, but after this, even if you are passing by just a few dollars each month, your application will be approved.
+Giving yourself a bit of an extra buffer can be added protection from mortgage stress.

-3. Get an offset account
+Have an offset account

 An offset account is a transaction account linked to your home loan and it acts just like a regular transaction account but with one very important difference - the money that’s in it is ‘offset’ against your home loan debt when the interest is calculated, reducing the amount of interest you owe.

-4. Refinance to a lower rate
+Refinance to a lower rate

-Mortgage hardship assistance
+Mortgage stress assistance in Australia

 AUS |